supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Relations.md

 ### Matrix Representation
 - Draw a matrix with the elements of the set $A$ as the rows and columns.
 - Tick marks when the relationship condition satisfies.
-- Read the table as **row element is related to column element** and NOT the converse.
+- Read the table as **row element is related to column element** and do NOT read the converse.

 > [!example] ![[Pasted image 20231010204001.png]]
 > ![[Pasted image 20231010204015.png]]